This post is a sequel to a blog post that I wrote last year entitled: 19 Exercises to Tone and Strengthen Your Glutes.

 My goal with this post was to educate (and hopefully not overwhelm) you on the importance of proper gluteal function.
 I appreciate that everyone wants a better butt.
 However glute dysfunction is something that I see over and over again, so I believe that it is imperative that you understand the role your glutes play, and how to recognize if you have any restrictions that could be keeping you from achieving your ideal butt.

-Implementing the corrective strategies that I have outlined in this post will not only help you build and tone your body’s biggest asset, but will also have a huge impact on the recovery of low back pain and knee injuries.
+Implementing the corrective strategies that I have outlined in this post will not only help you build and tone your body’s biggest asset, they will also have a huge impact on the recovery of low back pain and knee injuries.

 Umphred DA.: Neurological Rehabilitation.
 Mosby: St. Louis, 2001, pp 56–134